 Sales and Marketing

-Publix reported retail sales of $28.9 billion in 2013, an increase of 5% versus the prior year.
-The sales gain was driven by the addition of new supermarkets, and a 4% rise in same-store sales.
+Publix reported retail sales of $30.8 billion in 2014, an increase of 6% over the prior year.
+The sales gain, part of a four-year trend, was driven by a rise in same-store sales.
 Food price inflation and increased customer traffic helped drive same-store sales and reflects the improving economic climate in the regional supermarket operator's markets.

-Publix plans to open 32 supermarkets in 2014, including some in new markets like North Carolina.
-Indeed, the supermarket operator is doubling its presence in the Charlotte, North Carolina, area with the purchase of seven stores there from BI-LO.
+Publix opened 32 supermarkets in 2014, including some in new markets like North Carolina.
+The supermarket operator doubled its presence in the Charlotte, North Carolina, area with the purchase of seven stores there from BI-LO.
 It opened its first new store in Charlotte in 2014.
 It also opened new stores in South Carolina in 2013.

-Publix is facing increased competition from BI-LO Holding, which in recent years swallowed Winn-Dixie in 2012 and Sweetbay Supermarket in 2014.
+Publix is facing increased competition from BI-LO Holding, which swallowed Winn-Dixie in 2012 and Sweetbay Supermarket in 2014.
 It's also squaring off against Harris-Teeter, now owned by Kroger, and supercenter giant Wal-Mart Stores in North Carolina.
 Kroger acquired Harris-Teeter to increase its presence in the Southeast, Publix's market.

 Mergers and Acquisitions